jamesjoshuahill/jamesjoshuahill.github.io/_posts/2015-02-07-is-your-branch-up-to-date.md

 I realised that she hadn't run `git fetch origin` first, so git threw a fatal error because it didn't know the new branch existed.
 The clone on her home computer was not in sync with GitHub.

 When she ran `git fetch origin` the new branch was downloaded and then she was able to checkout.
 Phew!
-I didn't see that error coming and caught out because I take fetching for granted.
+I didn't see that error coming and was caught out because I take fetching for granted.
 That's what happens when you step out of your routine.

 You might think that when git throws this error it would be a perfect opportunity to remind you how long it has been since you fetched from GitHub, but no. Instead, I think git assumes you know how it works, so the error message politely suggests that you've made a typo.